numpattern/numpattern.github.io/_posts/2020-05-02-Declustering.md

 Although hand contouring and a knowledge of the regional geology would reveal the central trend of high and low values of a Random Variable, the details of the true distribution of a specific **RV** (in this example the content of Gold (ppb)),  would be inaccesible in practice.

-Assuming that we have defined the parameters for our true distribution, the next step is to compare and our results **orig_mean, orig_dev, declus_mean, declus_dev** with the true mean and standard deviation of the hypothetical True Distribution.
+Assuming that we have defined the parameters for a true distribution, the next step is to compare and our results **orig_mean, orig_dev, declus_mean, declus_dev** with the true mean and standard deviation of the hypothetical True Distribution.

 It may be possible that the best Declustered mean will not be the Highest Declustered mean or the Lowest Declustered mean in a given case, and not knowing that will inevitably will lead us to get wrong results.
 Further analysis must be taken regarding the more regular grid of sampling in the exploration area.

 Some Bibliography you can find in:
 - Clayton Deutsch **Geostatistical Reservoir Modelling** Oxford University Press - 2002.
 - Michael Pyrcz **Declustering and Debiasing** Professor at University of Texas.

+Best Regards,

+**_Harold G. Velasquez_**.
+_Geoscientist_